 The yeast may not have been properly acclimatized.

 Rehydrated yeast must have time to acclimatize to the changes in sugar concentration and temperature of juice/must during inoculation.
 Improper acclimatization can delay the start of fermentation after inoculation.
-See “How To: Rehydrate Saccharomyces Yeast” for proper timing and steps for acclimatization.
+See our Saccharomyces Yeast Rehydration protocol for proper timing and steps for acclimatization.

 There may not be enough yeast.

 If you didn’t inoculate at the appropriate rate it is possible that you don’t have a sufficient population of yeast.
 In this case a re-inoculation might be necessary.

 The yeast population is not healthy.